aroberge/friendly-traceback-docs/docs/html/_sources/what.rst.txt

     of a sequence is at index 0.

-Instead of using a known Exception object, we can pass its name as a string if we prefer.
-We can even specify a language other than English ... as long as it is French - hopefully, support for more languages will be added by contributors::
+Instead of using a known Exception object, you can pass its name as a string if you prefer.
+You can even specify a language other than English ... as long as it is French - hopefully, support for more languages will be added by contributors::